03karenxu/Python-Raytracer/README.md

 **Date completed: December 4th, 2023**

-Final assignment for my graphics class.
-Task was to write a raytracer from scratch that handles spheres and transformed spheres.
-Does not handle refracted light, but does handle reflected light and local illumination.

 **INPUT FILE SPECIFICATIONS:**

 Files must be in folder named Tests-and-Keys.
 Folder already contains example test.txt files and the .png keys for each test with the expected output.